ionworks/how-to-debug-your-battery/README.md

 ![](figures/power-vs-energy-cell-b.webp)

 This problem is even bigger for your buddy designing batteries for electric aircraft as the peak power needed for take-off and landing is much higher (10 x) than the power needed for cruising.
-So you have ot prioritize power and sacrifice range - aircraft also find it really hard to top-up charge mid flight.
+So you have to prioritize power and sacrifice range - aircraft also find it really hard to top-up charge mid flight :rofl:.
 For a great perspective on the prospects of electric flight I recommend [this artcle](https://www.nature.com/articles/s41586-021-04139-1).

 Luckily you know an engineer at your battery supplier and can call them to discuss the problem.